In this section

 Home Garden and Landscape Management

-Annual and especially perennial weeds require a year-round approach combining several weed control practices into an integrated weed management program.
-Year-round weed management in home landscapes requires a combination of good practices, common sense, knowledge of weed biology, and use of as many weed control options as possible.
+Weed management in home landscapes requires a year-round, integrated approach.
+This means using common sense, good practices, knowledge of weed biology, and use of as many weed control options as possible to reduce unwanted vegetation.
 The choice of weed control options available to you will depend on your site-specific issues and your ability to complete timely and often repetitious tasks.
 All weeds, if left unmanaged, reduce the value of the land they occupy.
-Consider the following steps in designing a year-round weed management approach for home landscapes and gardens:

 Weed identification and biology Accurate identification is essential for successful weed management in home landscapes and gardens.
 Learn to identify mature and seedling weeds by using the identification resources listed below.
 If needed, consult your local Extension office and Master Gardeners or local nurseries and lawn and garden stores.
 Once identified, be aware of weed biology because it will guide your management strategies.
 Annual weeds can be hand-pulled or even tolerated in certain situations, but perennial weeds are particularly difficult to control in horticultural sites.
 Some perennial weeds contain thorns, one or more are poisonous, and most are extremely vigorous.
 Once established, they contain large storage organs such as roots, rhizomes, tubers, or trunks and vines and control options are limited to brief stages within the weed life cycle.